 At Stress Made Simple we want you to know that Stress Proofing your life is possible.
 We aren't trying to remove stress, we actually need it to thrive and be our best.
 When you adopt our reZealiance method, you can achieve your life goals while keeping your mental and physical health intact, even in the midst of total chaos.
 It is possible to regain control and face the world with confidence so you can be your very best.

 As you see by the chart above, stress comes at us from many sources and has many layers, some good and some not so good.
-In order to reduce stress, you will need to learn to recognize them so you can find the most productive ways to avoid them, moderate them, while keeping them in perspective, so you can live a longer and happier life.
+In order to reduce stress, you will need to learn to recognize them so you can find the most productive ways to manage them, moderate them, while keeping them in perspective, so you can live a longer and happier life.
 And don't we all deserve a shot at that?!!?

 Some Frightening Statistics